Budgeting Guide for MTGO

 Second, the timing of your purchases (and sales) is critical.
 It is easy to buy into hyped up cards and decks due to the excitement surrounding them, but it can be a very expensive proposition to do so – especially if that hype is short-lived or underserved.
 It is certainly possible that you may miss out on the next big thing, but overall, many tickets will be saved by simply making safe buys.
 Should a new, popular deck be appealing to you simply wait a few days for the prices to normalize.
 It is very rare that something hyped up will continue to increase in price, and in fact they often decrease in price shortly after the spike (as a great example of this, SaffronOlive’s budget decks typically see an immediate jump in price, followed by normalization anywhere from later that day to two weeks later).

-For those interested in older cards, Magic Online offers flashback drafts of older draft formats, which results in additional supply of those cards being put into circulation.
-You can buy cards from these sets when these flashback drafts are happening since cards will often drop in price as the supply is increased (sometimes the price actually drops in anticipation of this happening, as well).
+For those interested in older cards, Magic Online offers Flashback Drafts of older draft formats, which results in additional supply of those cards being put into circulation.
+You can buy cards from these sets when Flashback Drafts are happening since cards will often drop in price as the supply is increased (sometimes the price actually drops in anticipation of this happening, as well).
 The important thing to remember when it comes to timing is that MTGO is a very fluid market.
 Price changes happen rapidly, and often in somewhat predictable ways.